Nutritional Diseases in Birds

 Though not common in psittacines, this condition causes severe liver disease in passerine birds like mynahs, toucans, and birds of paradise.
 It is prevented by feeding a diet with virtually no iron.
-Many dog foods are good for this purpose (such as Hills C/D diet).

 Stress bars manifest as waves, bends, breaks and color lines in the feather vane.
 In nutritionally ill baby birds, every feather may have stress bars present.
 Stress bars may be produced from non-nutritional causes as well.
 Bacterial, fungal and viral infections can produce stress bars as will cold brooder temperatures, trauma and individual feather damage.
 Fortunately, these damaged feathers will moult and be replaced by normal healthy plumage provided the stress has been removed.

 This varies dramatically when we bring a bird into a captive situation.
 Studies have shown that wild foods include flowers, buds, leaves, fruits, cambium, insects and regional seeds.
 Some psitticines consume parts of more than 80 species of grasses, shrubs and trees.

 Birds have a tactile bill-tip organ, which helps them select and manipulate size, shape, texture, etc. Because of this organ and the habitual nature of birds, introducing new foods can be difficult.
 Seeds are very palatable due to their high fat content and they are familiar to the bird.

 Studies have shown that when a pelleted diet is fed with fruit, vegetables and seed: seed consumption still prevails.
 This leads to inadequate and unbalanced nutrition.
 A study of reproductive success in 8 psittacine species conducted in Michigan showed an increase in fleging percentage from 62% to 83% when fed a pelleted diet + fruits + vegetables rather than seed + fruit + vegetables.